 The Future: Agentic SEO

-The next phase is already here for early adopters: autonomous SEO systems that plan, execute, and optimize without human intervention.
+The next phase is agentic SEO: systems that plan, execute, and optimize connected workflows with less manual coordination.

 - Research current rankings and content gaps